samstanding/weekend-challenge-2/plan.md

     in router push each math object to the empty array in module
 7) create a function that updates new array of historical operations
-    - take that function and send a GET function to the DOM to post the historical
+    - take that function and send a GET function to the DOM to post the historical ** ok sam, we got this far. right now you're about to board your flight. if you're reading this, its too late... i'm displaying my sums on the dom and getting the historical equations there too.
+I need to get my operation into an operational symbol, would need to do that in the module function.

+8) build reset button that sets DOM back to normal (i don't think this needs to reset the historical array, but that's probably a good thing to do in tandom)

 8)HARD MODE: rather than having the user input their values, create number buttons that make it act more as a calculator
     -for that you'd create 10 buttons, oriented in a grid, each click on the button would i guess create an instance of that number in a string on the client.js-- the rest should be the same after that